liles-eric/GenerativeAI-Research/notes/README.md

 # NOTES AND RESEARCH ON GENERATIVE AI

-Welcome to the **GenerativeAI Research Workspace**!
+Welcome to the **GenerativeAI Research Notes Section**!
 This repository is structured to help organize research, drafts, and GPT personas, and to facilitate efficient content creation for both general audience publications and scholarly journals.

 ## Folder Structure